UCL/tus-rec-challenge/index.md

 ## Timeline

-The TUS-REC2025 challenge is an open call event, accepting new submissions after conference deadline.
+The TUS-REC2025 Challenge is an open call event, accepting new submissions after conference deadline.
 The fixed challenge submission timeline below is associated with <a href="https://conferences.miccai.org/2025/en/" target="_blank">MICCAI 2025</a>.
 All times are 23:59 BST.

 | Date                          | Challenge Milestone                              |
 | :-----------------------------| :----------------------------------------------- |